parikshit-rs/URL-Shortener/README.md

 I have already done setup in the app.js file that I have provided.

-> **Note:** In my system, the command _mongodb://localhost:27017_ was unable to connect my file to mongodb so I renamed it to _mongodb://127.0.0.1:27017_ after which the application works.
+> **Note:** In my system, the command _mongodb://localhost:27017_ was unable to connect my file to MongoDB so I renamed it to _mongodb://127.0.0.1:27017_ after which the application works.

 ### Step 4: Create the EJS templates